karianpour/material-ui-hichestan-datetimepicker/README.md

 The component is compatible with react 16.

-This component is material-ui/core 1.4 compatible, if you need it for newer version contact me.
+This component is material-ui/core 1.4 compatible, if you need it for newer version see the instruction below or take look at the [example.js](https://github.com/karianpour/material-ui-hichestan-datetimepicker/blob/master/src/Example.js) file.

 This component is only a material-ui wrapper around [react-hichestan-datetimepicker](https://github.com/karianpour/react-hichestan-datetimepicker).
 For features check that component's page.